Heart Of The Nation's Woodbasket

 - 3rd highest percentage of manufacturing employment in the south and 7th highest in the nation

-- 27,749 skilled workers employed in timber, paper products, and related industries
+- 27,749 skilled workers employed in timber and related industries

 History of Growth & Sustainability

 - #4 in the South for the number of seedlings grown

 - #1 in the South for the number of hardwood seedlings grown